Donald Trump's conflict with the news media: Attacks on the media by Trump

 On November 14, 2025, Trump answered a question from Catherine Lucey of Bloomberg News by saying "Quiet, piggy".
-On November 18, 2025 Trump told Mary Bruce of ABC News “You’re a terrible person and a terrible reporter.”
+On November 18, 2025, Trump told Mary Bruce of ABC News "You're a terrible person and a terrible reporter."

+In March 2026, Trump posted "you can say that those Media Outlets that generated it should be brought up on Charges for TREASON".

+Trump says "we're going to go to the media company that released it and we're going to say national security, give it up or go to jail."

+In April 2026, about an alleged leak of the 2026 United States F-15E rescue operation in Iran, Trump said "we're going to go to the media company that released it and we're going to say national security, give it up or go to jail."

 2025 Pentagon press pass forfeiture

 In September 2025, the Department of Defense set out new rules for reporters where they would not obtain or use unauthorized material even if the information is unclassified.
 On October 14, most media outlets including Fox News said it would not adhere to the new rules laid out for reporters.

-"Today, we join virtually every other news organization in declining to agree to the Pentagon’s new requirements, which would restrict journalists’ ability to keep the nation and the world informed of important national security issues," the networks said in the statement.
+"Today, we join virtually every other news organization in declining to agree to the Pentagon's new requirements, which would restrict journalists' ability to keep the nation and the world informed of important national security issues," the networks said in the statement.
 "The policy is without precedent and threatens core journalistic protections.
 We will continue to cover the U.S. military as each of our organizations has done for many decades, upholding the principles of a free and independent press."